faustedition/faust-gen-html/README.md

 When generating HTML from longer documents, these are split into multiple HTML files along TEI `<div>` elements.
 This can be configured from the [configuration file](config.xml).

 To find out which page is where, we generate an index that maps faust:// URIs and pages to HTML file names.
 This is a two-step process, the [print2html.xpl](print2html.xpl) pipeline generates an XML summary outlining files and pages of a single document (see [pagemap.xsl](pagemap.xsl) for details), [pagelist2json.xsl](pagelist2json.xsl) converts the information from all these documents to a single JSON file.
-You can then generate links in the form _filename_`#pb`_pagenumber_ to link to the individual files.
+You can then generate links in the form _filename_`#dt`_pagenumber_ to link to the individual files.

 # Additional source files